hjfruit/qiufen/packages/helpers/README.md

-# @fruits-chain/graphql-kit-helpers
+# @fruits-chain/qiufen-helpers

-Collection of helper functions for graphql-kit
+Collection of helper functions for qiufen